langchain-ai/langgraph/docs/docs/cloud/how-tos/human_in_the_loop_review_tool_calls.md

 ## Example of approving tool

-Let's now look at what it looks like to approve a tool call
+Let's now look at what it looks like to approve a tool call.
+Note that we don't need to pass an interrupt to our streaming calls because the graph (defined [here](../../how-tos/human_in_the_loop/review-tool-calls.ipynb#simple-usage)) was already compiled with an interrupt before the `human_review_node`.

 === "Python"